March for the Future

 We stand together as part of a shared commitment not only to the past, to those who perished and those who survived, but a personal commitment to help ensure a brighter, safe and secure future for all.
 The emotions and passions evoked in actually walking amongst the ashes of Auschwitz, Majdanek or Treblinka can never and will never be replaced by any other human experience.

-Following the emotional March of the Living experience in Poland, we will continue our journey in Israel.
+Following the emotional March of the Living experience in Poland, we continue our journey in Israel.
 On Yom HaAtzmaut, we begin our activities with a spirited Zionist concert in Safra Square as a prelude to our march through the streets of Jerusalem and into the Old City until we emotionally reach our destination: The Kotel.

 True appreciation for the loss of 6,000,000 Jews and the sheer extent of the hatred which enabled such a campaign of evil is something that literally cries out to be seen with one’s own eyes.
 In an era when Holocaust deniers are extended public platforms in order to give voice to their vitriol, and in a world where anti-Semites are increasingly afforded free reign to attack the Jewish People, the importance of Holocaust remembrance and education must be recognized as that much more vital, relevant and timely.